12389285/Project/README.md

 # Proposal project january 2019

+## Airplane crashes and fatalities since 1908

 ## Problem set
 Since the first aircraft was designed by the Wright brothers there has been a lot of accidents.
 There are a lot of different kind of accidents with one or more fatalities.
 The problem I would like to solve is a visualization of the number and information of airplane crashes over the period 1908 - 2009.